Arachne/Verifier/docs/index.md

 ### Presenter

 In presenters you can now use these rules to restrict access to the whole presenter or separately to its actions, signals and components.
 Note that rules for views are NOT supported.
+Also class-level annotations for non-presenter components are NOT supported.

 ```php
 use App\MyRule;